antoniomika/sish/docs/posts/advanced.md

 be used with sish (bypassing verification), there are a few added flags to aid in this.
 This is especially useful when adding multiple wildcard certificates to sish in order to not need to automatically provision Let's Encrypt certs.
-To disable verfication, set `--bind-any-host=true`, which will allow and subdomain/domain combination to be used.
+To disable verification, set `--bind-any-host=true`, which will allow and subdomain/domain combination to be used.
 To only allow subdomains of a certain subset of domains, you can set `--bind-hosts` to a comma separated list of domains that are allowed to be bound.

-To add certficates for sish to use, configure the `--https-certificate-directory` flag to point to a dir that is accessible by sish.
+To add certificates for sish to use, configure the `--https-certificate-directory` flag to point to a dir that is accessible by sish.
 In the directory, sish will look for a combination of files that look like `name.crt` and `name.key`. `name` can be arbitrary in either case, it just needs